puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 ### `from`

-The `from` operator allows you to choose the [entity][entities] that you want to query and provide an optional query clause for filtering those results.
+The `from` operator allows you to choose the [entity][entities] that you want to query and provide optional query and paging clauses to filter those results.
 This operator can be used at the top-level context of a query:

     ["from", "nodes", ["=", "certname", "myserver"]]